Datura-ai/smart-scrape/docs/running_a_miner.md

 - `--miner.mock_dataset`: Set to True to use a mock dataset.
 - `--miner.blocks_per_epoch`: Number of blocks until setting weights on chain.
 - `--miner.intro_text`: If True, the miner will return intro text

+- `--llm.model_provider`: The provider of the language model.
+Options are 'openai' for OpenAI models, 'local' for local models.
+Default is 'openai'.
+- `--llm.model_name`: Name/path of the language model to load.
+Can also be a filepath to the model weights (HF).
+Default is 'gpt-3.5-turbo-1106'.
+- `--llm.temperature`: Sampling temperature for the language model's generation.
+Lower values make the output more deterministic.
+Default is 0.2.
 - `--llm.summary_model`: OpenAI model used for summarizing content.
 Default gpt-3.5-turbo-1106
 - `--llm.query_model`: OpenAI model used for generating queries.
 Default gpt-3.5-turbo-1106
 - `--llm.fix_query_model`: "OpenAI model used for fixing queries.
 Default gpt-4-1106-preview